remotesynth/enterprise-auth-docs/saml.md

 In order to test the log in process, your Azure Active Directory application will need a user.
 To add a user, click on the "Assign a user for testing" option within Azure's enterprise application quick start guide.
 The easiest way to start is by adding your own user to the application.

-### Enterprise Authentication Form Field Values for Azure
+### Providing enterprise authentication form values for Azure

 Now that our Azure Active Directory is set up, let's look at the values within Azure that we need to complete the Enterprise Authentication form within NativeScript Sidekick.